-It’s Friday morning and it’s been a very long week, but there’s light at the end of the tunnel.
-That light is the simple but joyous thought that in a few hours you’ll be driving home away from the noise, the pressure, the stress and the sameness.
+It’s Friday morning and it’s been a long and exhaustive week. but there’s light at the end of the tunnel.
+In a few hours you’ll be driving home away from the noise, the pressure, the stress and the sameness.
 It’s the only thought that’s keeping you going.

 – How on earth am I going to be ready for this in time?